ANPhA 2025 - The 2025 Asian Nuclear Physics Association (ANPhA) board meeting & the ANPhA symposium on nuclear physics facilities in Asia

 [8] B. Gao, W.L.Yuan, M. Harada and Y.L.
 Ma, Phys.
 Rev. C 110, 045802 (2024)

-Speaker: Masayasu Harada (Nagoya University)
+Speaker: Masayasu Harada (KMI, Nagoya University)

 • Banquet